chryz-hub/opensource-4-everyone/README.md

 <img align="center" src="https://github.com/chryz-hub/opensource-4-everyone/blob/master/chryz-hub-resources/chryz-hub-tut-pics/pr-tut-pics/pr-1-4.jpg" />

 ### 5. Comparing Changes

-This is all about the comparism between your own forked version and the real repository to check if there was a change and if the change is mergeable.
-You can see the word `comparing across forks` and a transitional line with an arrow in the middle.
-You must set this well to avoid issue, now we are sending from mine to the main/real repository using the direction of the arrow, then you can make your Pull request.
-If it is not mergeable, you can still make the Pull Request and resolve it `resolve conflicts`, GitHub would point out the issue which makes it easier for you to resolve.
+This is all about the comparison between your own forked version and the original repository to check if there are any changes and whether those changes are mergeable.
+You’ll see the phrase `comparing across forks` along with a transitional line that has an arrow in the middle.
+Make sure this is set correctly to avoid issues.

+We’re now sending changes from your fork to the main (original) repository, following the direction of the arrow.
+After that, you can create your Pull Request.

+If it isn’t mergeable, you can still make the Pull Request and then resolve the conflicts.
+GitHub will highlight the issues, making it easier for you to fix them.
 <img align="center" src="https://github.com/chryz-hub/opensource-4-everyone/blob/master/chryz-hub-resources/chryz-hub-tut-pics/pr-tut-pics/pr-2-5.jpg" />

 ### 6. Create Pull Request Message